jkirkwin/CSC361-Networking/a3/readme.md

 python3 -m a3.src.RDP_Client <Server IP> <Server Port> <Filename> [Result Filename]
 ```

+You can alternatively run the client and server from the `a3` directory using
+`src.modulename` instead of `a3.src.modulename`.

 ## Client
 The client implementation will be called `RDP_Client.py` as per the
 specification.